Chris Kyle: Jesse Ventura defamation lawsuit

 In his book American Sniper, Kyle wrote a subchapter titled "Punching Out Scruff Face" about an alleged altercation in a bar.
 In the book, he claims he punched a man he refers to as "Scruff Face" for allegedly saying "You deserve to lose a few [guys]" and being critical of the Iraq war.
 According to Kyle, the encounter took place at McP's, a bar in Coronado, California, on October 12, 2006, during a wake for Kyle's comrade, Michael A. Monsoor, a U.S. Navy SEAL who had been killed in Iraq.
 Petty Officer Monsoor was posthumously awarded the Medal of Honor, on April 8, 2008, for his actions in support of Operation Iraqi Freedom on September 29, 2006.
 On January 4, 2012, Kyle appeared on Opie and Anthony to discuss his book.
 On the show, Kyle alleged the character "Scruff" in his book is former Governor of Minnesota Jesse Ventura.

 Following the allegations, Ventura denied the incident had happened or having ever met Kyle.
 Ventura filed a lawsuit in January 2012 against Kyle for charges of defamation, appropriation, and unjust enrichment.
 After Kyle was killed the following year, the lawsuit was transferred to Kyle's estate.
 On July 29, 2014, the jury returned a recommendation of 8 to 2 that Kyle was liable to Ventura for defamation and unjust enrichment, but not appropriation.
 The jury concluded that the Kyle estate owed Ventura $500,000 for defamation, and $1.34 million for unjust enrichment.
-The district judge, who rendered the final judgment, said that there was "substantial evidence" that supported the jury verdict.
+The district judge, who rendered the final judgement, said that there was "substantial evidence" that supported the jury verdict.

 Kyle's widow appealed the verdict on behalf of Kyle's estate.
 Attorneys for Kyle's estate asked the appeals court to throw out the verdict or at least order a new trial because a lawyer for Ventura told jurors that the $1.8 million judgment would be paid for by Kyle's book publisher's insurance policy, not his estate.
 In June 2016, the U.S. Court of Appeals for the 8th Circuit threw out the $1.8 million in part due to the revelation of a non-relevant insurance policy by Ventura's attorneys to the jury.
 The $1.35 million in "unjust enrichment" was overturned and dismissed as being inconsistent with Minnesota law.
 The $500k defamation suit was remanded back to trial.
 In December 2017, the case was settled out of court for an undisclosed amount.